aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 - **Document Truncation**: The simplest approach involves fine-tuning BERT by truncating long documents to the first 512 tokens (this can be done by setting `truncation=True` in the tokenizer function).

-<small><span style="background-color: lightgreen"> Commission Regulation (EC) No 1156/2001 of 13 June 2001 fixing the export refunds on white sugar and raw sugar exported in its unaltered state. <br> THE COMMISSION OF THE EUROPEAN COMMUNITIES Having regard to the Treaty establishing the European Community, Having regard to Council Regulation (EC) No 2038/1999 of 13 September 1999 on the common organisation of the markets in the sugar sector(1), as amended by Commission Regulation (EC) No 1527/2000(2), and in  </span> particular point (a) of the second subparagraph of Article 18(5) thereof, <br> Whereas: (1) Article 18 of Regulation (EC) No 2038/1999 provides that the difference between quotations or prices on the world market for the products listed in Article 1(1)(a) of that Regulation and prices for those products within the Community may be covered by an export refund.
-(2) Regulation (EC) No 2038/1999 provides that when refunds on white and raw sugar, undenatured and exported in its unaltered state, are being fixed account must be taken of the situation on the Community and world markets in sugar and in particular of the price and cost factors [...]</small>

 - **Longformer** <d-cite key='beltagy2020longformer'></d-cite> : It is designed to process longer input sequences using an efficient self-attention mechanism that scales linearly with the input length.
 Unlike BERT, which can handle up to 512 tokens, Longformer can process up to 4,096 tokens.
 - **Hierarchical Encoding** <d-cite key='pappagari2019hierarchical'></d-cite>: It divides long documents into smaller chunks of 200 tokens and uses a Transformer layer over BERT-based chunk representations (I implemented it under the Github folder).
-- **Cognize LongTeXts** <d-cite key='ding2020cogltx'></d-cite>: In this model,  two BERT (or RoBERTa) models are jointly trained to select key sentences from long documents for various tasks including text classification.
-The underlying idea that a few key sentences are sufficient for a given task has been explored for question answering.

 However, in this recent paper <d-cite key='park2022efficient'></d-cite>, they evaluate different models and show that more complex models often fail to outperform simple baselines and yield inconsistent performance across datasets.

 As mentioned above, the context limitation arises from the transformer architecture.
 Some research has focused on developing new architectures, such as the State Space Model (SSM).
 However, there is still limited understanding of how these models can improve tasks like RAG or classification.

-#### Acknowledgment